01100100/blog/content/posts/location.md

 Sometimes I pause for a moment and enjoy the simple things in life.

-The fact that there are satellites 4500m above are head that we can openly use to triangulate our position, and that we are all walking round with this tech readily available at the mere consent is pretty mind blowing
+The fact that there are satellites flying around above head that we can openly/freely use to triangulate our position, and that I am walking around with a smartphone in my pocket that can pick up on the satellite signals and do the maths to show where I am on a map at the mere press of a consent button is pretty mind blowing.

+[Screen recording of accepting a consent and the globe zooming to a cool position, maybe with a video of me being at brandenbrug tor]

-I won't explain *the magic involved/how* these systems work together as there is a incredible blog post titled [GPS](https://ciechanow.ski/gps/) from the master [Bartosz Ciechanowski](https://ciechanow.ski) that goes into way more depth then I could.
+I won't explain *the magic involved* in how these systems work together as there is a incredible blog post titled [GPS](https://ciechanow.ski/gps/) from the master [Bartosz Ciechanowski](https://ciechanow.ski) that goes into way more depth then I could.
 I recommend to take some time out and read it.
-If you haven't come across Bartosz' technical writing before then you are in for a treat!
+If you haven't come across Bartosz' technical writing and self-rolled visualizations before, then my friend, you are in for a treat!

+[Insert either a screen shot of Batosz gps post, or ask him for permission to reuse one of the animations]

-Triangulating positions is incredibly useful for all sorts of things, like locating your position on a map and calculating your speed and distance traveled.
+Knowing the exact position of your device is incredibly useful for all sorts of things:

+* showing your position on a map and ensuring you didn't take the wrong hiking path
+* telling your uber driver where to pick you up you had a big night and can't read the street sign
+* Finding the device when you inevitably lose it

 [Screenrecording of Komoot in action]()

-However there are some situations where GPS alone doesn't get the job done.
-If you are in a dense concrete jungle, a mountainous region, in a tunnel, or even just in a building with thick walls, then the signals coming from the satellite will be affected.
-Yet another case of how the environment you are based in can have a big impact on your position in life.

-[Tunnel example]

-[Industrial sky scraper example]

-However we can do better! thanks to the other sensors on our smart phones, we can improve things, and combine the strengths of a whole team of sensors to get a better result.

 ## The problem with ~~GPS~~ GNSS 🛰️

 GPS is short for Global Positioning System...
 However there is some confusion in this naming here, "GPS" specifically refers to the USA owned "brand" of satellites.
-Calling all satellite navigation systems "GPS" is like calling every phone an "iPhone"... technically wrong, but everyone calls it this.
+Calling all satellite navigation systems "GPS" is like calling every phone an "iPhone" or every pen a "biro"... technically wrong, but everyone calls it this.
 It is what it is.
 Now that is out the way we can move on.

+{{< admonition type=tip title="The extended GNSS family" open=false >}}

 GPS is a specific system of US satellites, like the country, it can sometimes seem like it's the only system that matters.
 But GNSS which stands for global navigation satellite system is actually the whole family of different states satellite systems and they work collectively  (united in the pursuit of finding you the nearest coffee shop).
 These are free to the public to use, and what you connect with

-{{< admonition type=tip title="The extended GNSS family" open=false >}}

 #### 🇺🇸 GPS (USA)